Kong/terraform-provider-konnect/docs/resources/mesh_health_check.md

 - `healthy_panic_threshold` (Attributes) Allows to configure panic threshold for Envoy cluster.
 If not specified, the default is 50%.
 To disable panic mode, set to 0%.
 Either int or decimal represented as string. (see [below for nested schema](#nestedatt--spec--to--default--healthy_panic_threshold))
 - `healthy_threshold` (Number) Number of consecutive healthy checks before considering a host healthy.
+Default: 1
 - `http` (Attributes) HttpHealthCheck defines HTTP configuration which will instruct the service the health check will be made for is an HTTP service. (see [below for nested schema](#nestedatt--spec--to--default--http))
 - `initial_jitter` (String) If specified, Envoy will start health checking after a random time in ms between 0 and initialJitter.
 This only applies to the first health check.
 - `interval` (String) Interval between consecutive health checks.
+Default: "1m"
 - `interval_jitter` (String) If specified, during every interval Envoy will add IntervalJitter to the wait time.
 - `interval_jitter_percent` (Number) If specified, during every interval Envoy will add IntervalJitter *